 At this point, the extended operative phase (represented in Figure 5.8 by the Roman number "II") can begin.
-Subsequently, undocking from LOP-G, EOR to ORS, rendezvous and docking at ORS, refueling through the Cargo Module and undocking from ORS phases are carried out in sequence.
-After have accomplished all these operations, the spacecraft, with its cargo module, separates from the station and starts the third electric orbit rising with the aim of reaching the MOS orbit.
+Subsequently, the refueling through the Cargo Module, maintenance and cargo handling phases are carried out in sequence.
+After have accomplished all these operations, the spacecraft, with its cargo module, separates from the station and starts the second electric orbit rising with the aim of reaching the MOS orbit.